daino3/django-wedding-website/README.md

 I recommend forking this project and just manually modifying it by hand to replace everything with what you want.
 Searching for the text on a page in the repository is a great way to find where something lives.

-If you want to use this project for your wedding but need help getting started just [get in touch](http://www.coryzue.com/contact/) or make an issue for anything you encounter and I'm happy to help.

-I haven't built out more complete customization docs yet because I wasn't sure anyone would be interested in this, but am happy to do that if people are!

--Cory